Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 .. figure:: /images/CubeWithEdgeLoops.jpg

-   A Subsurf Level 2 Cube, the same with an extra Edge Loop, and the same with six extra Edge Loops
+   A Subsurf Level 2 Cube, the same with an extra Edge Loop, and the same with six extra Edge Loops.

 The Subsurf modifier demonstrates why good, clean topology is so important.
 As you can see in the figure, the Subsurf modifier has a drastic effect on a default Cube.